Sarahishere/Sarahishere/README.md

 - 👋 System.out.println(" Hello world!
-I'm Sarah, a Github newbie as well as a programming newbie, I'm in the process of exploring both... ")
+I'm Sarah, I'm in the process of exploring the journey as a junior software engineer... ")

 <!---
 Sarahishere/Sarahishere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.